MVPeter/05-Day-Planner/README.md

     Future additions:
-    - Clearn all events button
+    - Clear all events or new day button.
     - Prompt to adjust business hours.
     - Prompt to select time format.